nyxnor/onionjuggler/docs/CONTRIBUTING.md

 These are requirements and must be done.
 If not conformed, the merge request must not be accepted.

+1. Lines that begin with "## " try to explain what's going on.
+Lines that begin with just "#" are disabled commands.

 1. Sacrificing some code legibility for speed is acceptable, but if the maintainer considers it messy because it does not help performance, it won't be approved.
-This is the only subjective requirements
+This is the only subjective requirement.

 1. POSIX compliant.
 The [Shellcheck Code 2039](https://github.com/koalaman/shellcheck/wiki/SC2039) must not be ignored.
 The project will never be pure POSIX alternative to external process such as git, grep, openssl, but it aims to use more of the shell capabilities than depending on more packages.
 Read the [pure-sh-bible](https://github.com/dylanaraps/pure-sh-bible) - POSIX compliant and efficiency guide while listening to [KISS](https://www.youtube.com/watch?v=EFMD7Usflbg) - Keep It Simple Stupid, but in audio and video format.

 1. Operating system extensions (GNU extesions on commands such as grep) and commands unique to some unix operating systems but not present on others need to be avoided.

+1. Less commands to install, more portable it becomes.
+Prefer pure-sh alternatives to external process, then shell builtin, after that commands/packages available on *nix systems that have similar options.

 1. The most efficient (fastest, least consumed resources).
 Less commands invoked and the lighter they are (following their use case for performance) -> Inefficient: `cat file | grep pattern`, Efficient: `grep pattern file`.

+1. variable paths should not end with "/".

 1. `printf` instead of `echo` for portability reasons.
-1. for the rest, follow the same pattern predominant in the scripts
+1. for the rest, follow the same pattern predominant in the scripts.
-1. for loops using command instead of variables for the Z SHell -> `for ITEM in $(command)`
+1. for loops using command instead of variables for the Z SHell -> `for ITEM in $(command)`.
 1. exit codes -> `&&` for true or 0 and `||` for false or 0.
 1. case instead of if-then-else
 1. `-z` for null and `! -z` for not null.
 Avoid `-n` as it just considers integer variables, giving errors when it is text.
-1. variables on upper case letters -> `VAR=1`
+1. variables on upper case letters -> `VAR=`.
+1. variable values must be quoted -> `VAR="something"`.
-1. use brackes on variables to avoid some tiny errors -> `${VAR}`
+1. use brackes on variables to avoid some tiny errors -> `${VAR}`.
-1. comment every variable if they are not supposed to expand -> `"${VAR}"`
+1. quote every variable if they are not supposed to expand -> `"${VAR}"`.
+1. quote every command that are not supposed to expand -> `"$(command)"`

 ### Check